Do a business energy audit

 No

-Insulating ductwork can reduce energy loss, making your heating or cooling appliance more effective and cost less to run.
-This is particularly important when ducts are located in un-airconditioned areas (for example the roof cavity).
+Insulate ductwork .
+This is particularly important when ducts are located in un-airconditioned areas.
+For example the roof cavity.

 Have you installed variable speed drives (VSD)?
 Yes